menloresearch/jan-server/apps/jan-api-gateway/docs/Conversation-Flows.md

 - `conversation_created`: (boolean) Indicates if a new conversation was created as a result of this request.
 - `conversation_id`: (string) The unique string identifier for the conversation.
 Use this for subsequent messages in the same conversation.
 - `conversation_title`: (string) The title or summary of the conversation, often generated from the initial user message.
-- `user_item_id`: (string) The unique string identifier for the user's message that was just sent.
-This ID can be used to reference the specific user message in the database.
+- `ask_item_id`: (string) The unique string identifier for the user's message that was just sent.
+This ID can be used to reference the specific ask message in the database.
-- `assistant_item_id`: (string) The unique string identifier for the assistant's response message.
-This ID can be used to reference the specific assistant message in the database.
+- `completion_item_id`: (string) The unique string identifier for the assistant's response message.
+This ID can be used to reference the specific completion message in the database.
 - `object`: (string) The type of object returned.
 For this event, it is always `"chat.completion.metadata"` to indicate metadata about the chat completion.

+**Finish Reason Values:**

+The `finish_reason` field indicates why the completion ended:

+- `stop`: The model completed its response naturally
+- `function_call`: The model is requesting to call a function (legacy format)
+- `tool_calls`: The model is requesting to call one or more tools (new format)

 2. **Content Chunk Events** (sent continuously):
 ```